 Ruling on Minimum Wage and Paid Medical Leave

-Wage & Hour Statement Regarding Impact of Court of Claims Ruling on Minimum Wage and Paid Medical Leave
+Wage & Hour Update Regarding Litigation on Minimum Wage and Paid Medical Leave

 On July 19, 2022, the Michigan Court of Claims issued a decision that voided the as amended versions of the Michigan Improved Workforce Opportunity Wage Act, MCL 408.931 et seq. and the Michigan Paid Medical Leave Act MCL 408.961 et seq. (the amended version changed the name in the 2018 initiative from Earned Sick Time Act).

-We understand residents want clarity on these issues, but this litigation is fluid, and we will update this webpage accordingly as the situation continues to develop.
+We understand residents want clarity on these issues, so we have sought to update this webpage as the situation develops.